 “Nothing!”
 Shillelagh said, jumping back.
 “Nothing at… um…”

-Crosspointe looked at Shillelagh, then rolled her eyes.
+Crosspointe looked at Shillelagh, then rolled their eyes.
 “She’s freaking out,” she said.
 “You’re kinda her hero.
 And… kinda mine, too.
-I… may… have… done the crossbow bolt thing because you… hey, is there food or something?”
+Like… more than kind of… I… may… have… gone back to the crossbow bolt thing because you… hey, is there food or something?”

 Rodent blinked.
 “Uh….”